 Tessa is knowledgeable in both the legal and technical aspects of eDiscovery.
 She has vast experience in using and assessing the value of using data mining tools, technology assisted review and various review platforms.
 She provides discovery management to our clients, including legal hold implementation, identification, preservation and collection of client data as well as assessment of risks and costs of specific discovery strategies.

-Tessa has served as lead eDiscovery counsel in class action cases and has led eDiscovery efforts for numerous companies that were the target of government investigations by the Department of Justice, Securities Exchange Commission and the Federal Energy Commission.
+Tessa has served as lead eDiscovery counsel in class action cases and has led eDiscovery efforts for numerous companies that were the target of government investigations by the Department of Justice, Securities and Exchange Commission and the Federal Energy Regulatory Commission.
 Her skills in early case assessment, search term development and strategy, and the use of analytics and technology assisted review not only saved clients’ money but helped to ensure early favorable results.

 Tessa’s experience in handling eDiscovery in active litigation and her understanding of the legal and technical issues that complicate discovery makes her uniquely qualified to assist clients in creating legal hold processes and ordinary course processes.
 She has assisted numerous companies of varying sizes in a variety of industries in creating and implementing such plans.
 Her practical approach focuses on creating a repeatable, defensible process that causes minimum interruption to a company’s daily business.